Bishan otter family: Illegal fishing

 There have been reports of wild otters, including the Bishan otters, being injured by illegal fishing activities in Singapore.
 In January 2017, a female otter believed to be one of the Bishan otters was found with a fishing line and hook embedded in its body.
 In April 2017, another otter, also thought to be one of the Bishan otters, was injured when a fishing hook became entangled in one of its front paws.

 On 14 June 2017, a suspected member of the Bishan otter family was found dead in an illegal fishing trap along the Marina Promenade.
 The Public Utilities Board stated that they would take enforcement action against the man caught setting up the traps.

+Other otter families

+One of the daughters of the Bishan otter family was reported to have started a separate family along the Singapore river, in close proximity to the a building along Jiak Kim Street that formerly housed the nightclub Zouk.
+The family, which was dubbed the Zouk otter family by local media, was the largest known otter family in Singapore in June 2024, comprising about 17 otter individuals.

+On 28 June 2024, Ottercity, an otter interest group, reported that the dead body of the matriarch of the Zouk otter family (dubbed 'Zouk mum') had been discovered in a canal in Potong Pasir.
+The remainder of the Zouk otter family were downstream from the carcass.
+At the time, the Zouk mum was estimated to be about 8 years old.